mglantz/bicycle/README.md

 ```

 ## Run arbitrary remote commands on servers
-Use Ansible: http://www.ansible.com and run playbooks from the Bicycle server.
+Use Ansible: http://www.ansible.com and run playbooks from the Bicycle server, or directory from the command line, like such: https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html#parallelism-and-shell-commands

 # Subscription management
 You get subscription management via Red Hat Network.
 When registering your system, don't forget to disable any repositories enabled on Red Hat Network afterwards.
 Eg: